sbdrchauhan/Intro-Git-and-Github/README.md

 $ git branch  // to see now you only have *master
 ```

+Let's say we have one master repository in GitHub.com; from there multiple developers **fork** and make there own copy of the repository in each of their's github.com.
+This own version of repo in github.com is called **local repo**.
+Finally, each developer can now **clone** to their own version of repo from their own github.com repo.The master repo is the **remote repo**.

+**Clone**

+Let's say a new developer now joins the team to collaborate on the project.
+This developer can create a identical copy of the **remote repo** using the **git clone** operation.
+The remote repo from which the project is originally cloned from is also referred to as the **origin**.

+## Creating Branches and Sync Changes
+After cloning the repo to the local machine, a developer can start making changes to the codebase.This could be for tasks like adding features and enhancements or fixing bugs.
+Normally, developer are asked to use **git branch** to create a branch e.g. *feature1-branch*, make that branch active using **git checkout** and make necessary changes within that branch - such as adding or editing files.
+The developer saves their changes often within the branch by using **git add** followed by **git commit**.
+Once all the code changes and developments are complete or looks okay, rather than merging to the main branch directly, it is often a good practice to **push** the new branch with changes to **origin** where other developers/reviewers can test/review the changes before merging the branch to main.

+> NOTE: Since in this scenario the *feature1-branch* was developed by a new developer on the project, that developer may not have the access to merge their branch with main in **origin**.
+In fact, in many projects, only the project maintainers or admins are allowed to merge to the main branch, or in some sames a peer review may be required.
+In order to request that your changes be reviewed and merged with the main branch, many projects require that a **Pull Request (PR)** be submitted.
+Whereas, in some cases, e.g. if you are a lone developer on the project, this PR step may be omitted and you could merge and push your changes directly if you have write access to the origin repo.

+Every once in a while, a developer may want to get the latest copy of the repo from **origin** to serve as the base for making changes or reviewing changes by others.
+For example, this may be the case after the changes in *feature1-branch* have been pushed to **origin** and the peer developer wants to review the code.
+The **git fetch** command can be used for this purpose.
+The **git diff** command can help others reviewing your code to identify and compare the changes.
+Once a peer reviewer or project maintainer has reviewed the changes, and is satisfied, the reviewer will **git checkout** the main branch and then **git merge** the new *feature1-branch*, which can then be deleted.
+After the branch is merged locally, the reviewer can **git push** the updated main branch back to **origin**.

+> NOTE: **git-remote -v** command can be used to check which remote repos you are synchronizing push and fetch changes with.

+Another option for getting the latest copy of the repo is to use the **git pull** command.
+The **pull** command in effect is a combination of **fetch** and **merge**.
+That is, using this single command, you can both fetch and merge the changes into your local repo.
+For example, another developer who wants to use the updated codebase with the *feature1* changes that have been merged to main branch in origin, can use the **git pull** command to **fetch** the updated codebase from the origin and **merge** with his/her local codebase before starting development on a new feature.

+This **clone->branch->merge** workflow is how things are done Please see the flow diagram of this task in below:

 ## Cloning and Forking Github Projects
 Cloning creates a copy of a repository on your local machine (via terminal).
 Forking modifies or extends a project (via github) without affecting the original project.
 Frequently, this is done to start out for your project from already developed codes (or projects) and building from there!